thydel/dispatch-log/README.md

 The php logs were not centralized.

-## new setup on the rsyslog source nodes
+## New setup on the rsyslog source nodes

 The new centralized log setup use the [rsyslog imfile module][imfile] to convert our standard text apache and php log file (and possibly